-The notes will be unsecured obligations of Sunoco Logistics Partners Operations L.P.
-The notes will rank equally in right of payment with all of our other existing and future senior debt from time to time outstanding, including debt under our revolving credit facilities, our outstanding 7.25% Senior Notes due 2012 and our outstanding 6.125% Senior Notes due 2016, and senior in right of payment to any future subordinated debt that we may incur.
+The notes of each series will be unsecured obligations of Sunoco Logistics Partners Operations L.P.
+The notes will rank equally in right of payment with all of our other existing and future senior debt from time to time outstanding, including debt under our revolving credit facilities and our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2014 and 6.125% Senior Notes due 2016, and senior in right of payment to any future subordinated debt that we may incur.
 The indenture does not limit our ability to incur additional debt.